mjg042/BehavioralCloning/README.md

 My project includes the following files:
 * model.py containing the script to create and train the model
+* utils.py containing the helper functions image augmentation and model training
 * drive.py for driving the car in autonomous mode
 * model.h5 containing a trained convolution neural network
+* examples folder containing images used in this README file
 * README.md summarizing the results

 #### 2. Submission includes functional code